-IS and IT staff, for instance, often recognise that a good forensic readiness plan (written by an experienced computer forensic professional) can ensure an organisation’s ability to respond in the event of an incident and can reduce the impact of a data breach, however, to aid their business case, they ask that we help them to justify the plan to their own managers.
+IT staff, for instance, often recognise that a good forensic readiness plan (written by an experienced computer forensic professional) can ensure an organisation’s ability to respond effectively in the event of an incident and can reduce the impact of a data breach.
+However, to aid their business case, they ask that we help them to justify the plan to their own senior management.

-Section 404 of The Sarbanes-Oxley Act 2002 also stipulates an onus on corporations dealing within and with the United States of America to perform annual controls over financial reporting, which necessitates forensic readiness planning.
+Section 404 of The Sarbanes-Oxley Act 2002 also stipulates an onus on corporations dealing within and with the United States of America to perform annual controls over financial reporting, which necessitates a forensic readiness plan.

 A forensic readiness plan will maximise a company’s potential to use digital evidence whilst minimising the cost of an investigation.
 The directive reflects the high level of importance placed upon minimising the impacts of information security incidents and safeguarding the interests of a company.

-The Financial Service Authority’s Decision Procedure and Penalties Manual sets out the circumstances in which financial penalties or public censure may be imposed on a business.
-The FSA will consider a number of factors that include duration and frequency of a breach.
+The Financial Service Authority’s Decision Procedure and Penalties Manual set out the circumstances in which financial penalties or public censure may be imposed on a business.
+The FSA will consider several factors that include the duration and frequency of a data breach.
 By implementing a forensic readiness plan both can be minimised.

 It can support a legal defence; it can verify and may show that due care was taken in a particular transaction or process and may be important for internal disciplinary actions.
 By not preparing your staff and having sufficient procedures in place you risk losing data, credibility and business.

 Forward planning through adopting a forensic readiness plan can bring many benefits to your organisation:

 CYFOR received a call via our 24/7 emergency line for an immediate response to a potentially serious security breach for a leading corporation.
 A laptop had been stolen from the corporate which contained unencrypted data of a sensitive nature, including login details.
 The laptop was recovered in due course, however, any breach of sensitive corporate data needed to be established.